 Over 60% of people aged over 65 suffer from osteoarthritis.
-In England this equates to about 8 million people.
-It is the most common joint disorder.
-Affecting mainly the hand, foot, knee or hip joints.
-Risk of developing osteoarthritis increases with age, increased weight and previous joint injury.
-It is a progressive and chronic disease that means years of life lived with pain and disability.
+In England, this means about 8 million people.
+It is the most common joint disorder and mainly affects the hands, feet, knees or hips.
+Risk increases with age, weight and a previous joint injury.
+And because it is a progressive and chronic condition that can mean years of life lived with pain and disability.
 Many people take non-steroidal anti-inflammatories to help with the pain.
 But here I explain why these might not be the best solution for osteoarthritis.

-Osteoarthritis is the type of arthritis asscoaited with wear and tear.
-Cartilage covers the ends of bones that forms the joint.
+Osteoarthritis is the type of arthritis associated with wear and tear.
+Cartilage covers the ends of bones that form the joint.
 It should be smooth but can become damaged and roughened.
-Damaged cartilage may thin out and expose bone.
+Damaged cartilage may thin out and expose the bone.
 When bones rub together in the joint it causes inflammation and pain.

-The NSAIDs are not always effective for pain relief.
-And they also can have serious side effects such as increased risk of gastrointestinal bleeding.
-Along with an increased risk of heart attack and stroke.
+One problem is that NSAIDs are not always effective for pain relief.
+They can also have serious side effects such as increasing the risk of gastrointestinal bleeding.
+And regular use can increase the risk of heart attack and stroke.
 So, a European review looked into NSAIDs use.
-It recommended the lowest effective dose, for the shortest possible time.
+Recommending the lowest effective dose, for the shortest possible time.
 But as we know, osteoarthritis is a chronic condition, requiring ongoing treatment.

-There is also evidence that NSAIDs damage cartilage in the joints.
-In effect, taking the NSAIDs for pain relief makes the osteoarthritis worse.
+There is also evidence that NSAIDs damaged cartilage in the joints.
+In effect, this means that taking the NSAIDs for pain relief makes the osteoarthritis worse.

 While surgery is an option, it is usually not offered to younger people.
 And, this can mean years of ‘watchful waiting’.
 Even surgery may not be the answer.
 In one study, even 5 years after surgery up to 14% of people still had pain.

-Since doctors know about the problems with NSAIDs they often recommend paracetamol as an alternative to NSAIDs.
-It is safe for most people, but can have serious side effects if taken in excess of the recommended dose.
+Since doctors know about the problems with NSAIDs they often recommend paracetamol as an alternative.
+It is safe for most people but can have serious side effects if taken in excess of the recommended dose.
 And interactions with other medications can occur.

 In the search for other alternatives, scientists developed another class of drugs, the COX-2 inhibitors.
-This was designed as an alternative to NSAIDs.
-But these drugs also increased the risk of cardiovascular problems.
+But in studies, as with NSAIDs these drugs also increase the risk of cardiovascular problems.

 Topical NSAIDs are a useful alternative for some people.
 And they have less risk of side effects than the oral NSAIDs.
-But in general, the lack of safe and effective medicine means many turn to complementary health.
+But in general, the lack of safe and effective medicine means many people turn to complementary health.

 Trials show that natural remedies and alternative treatments are safe and effective.
 Studies show that they are at least as effective as NSAIDs for osteoarthritis.
 They slow the progression of the disease with fewer side effects.

 There are many herbal medicines that show benefits in trials, for use in osteoarthritis.
 Here are some of them:

-Turmeric suppresses inflammation, and decreases pain.
+Turmeric reduces inflammation and decreases pain.
 It is also a strong antioxidant that helps to reduce damage to the joint.

 Celery seed is at least as effective as ibuprofen and naproxen in trials.
 It reduces inflammation and relieves pain.
 It also protects against the gastrointestinal irritation of NSAIDs.

 Cat’s claw contains powerful antioxidants that relieve inflammation.
-It is often used in the complementary treatment of osteoarthritis.
+It is often used in the traditional treatment of osteoarthritis.